digital-sound-antiques/libkss/README.md

 $ cmake --build .
 ```

+# KSS2WAV Example
-You can also build the KSS to WAV converter binary as follows.
+You can also build the KSS to WAV converter example as follows.

 ```
 $ cmake --build . --target kss2wav